cortex-js/compute-engine/src/README.md

 Mathematical notation is used in a broad array of fields, from elementary school arithmetic, engineering, applied mathematics to physics and more.
-New notations are invented regularly and need to be represented.
+New notations are invented regularly and need to be represented with MathJSON.
 To address those needs MathJSON is flexible, extensible and customizable.
 Extensible dictionaries can be used to define new syntax and new semantic.

 MathJSON is not intended to be suitable as a visual representation of arbitrary mathematical notations, and as such is not a replacement for LaTeX or MathML.

 ## Structure of a MathJSON Expression

-A MathJSON expression is a combination of **numbers**, **strings**, **symbols**, **functions** and **dictionaries**.
+A MathJSON expression is a combination of **numbers**, **symbols**, **strings**, **functions** and **dictionaries**.

 **Number**